Campus Video Conferencing Tool

 All faculty and staff at Mission College can use MC-Zoom free-of-charge.
 The tool is administered by the department of Educational Technology Services (ETS).
 If you do not have access to MC-Zoom or wish to migrate your existing Zoom accounts to MC-Zoom, simply submit a ticket to us at support.missioncollege.edu.

 Current Mission College (MC) students, faculty, and staff may create recordings to share them with college audiences.
 Cloud video recordings will be retained on MC-Zoom for 30 days.
 Afterwards, they will be deleted to preserve storage.
-Please note that all MC-Zoom cloud recordings are automatically transferred to MC-Panopto (Mission College's Lecture Capture Tool and Video Content Management System), for permanent storage.
+Please note that all MC-Zoom cloud recordings are automatically transferred to MC-Panopto (Mission College's Lecture Capture Tool and Video Content Management System), for long-term storage.